Building your medical website

-Also important to understand that while SEO or Search Engine Optimization techniques have to be a ongoing effort as they are affected by changing trends of individuals, what they look for, it is also affected by what other local businesses do to enhance their online rankings.
-If i make it feel like a complex resource intensive project to get to the top of search rankings than i apologize – it is not that but it is also not a one and done thing either.
-Someone has to keep their eyes on the ball on a frequent basis to make sure rankings improve and not slip.
+It is also important to understand that SEO or Search Engine Optimization techniques have to be a ongoing effort, as they are affected by changing trends of individuals and what they look for.
+However, SEO is also affected by what other local businesses do to enhance their online rankings.

-So while it does not need an army of people working full time, a professional spending 4 to 8 hours a month should do it nicely.
+So, while it does not take an army of people working full time, a professional spending 4 to 8 hours a month should do it nicely.

 What about Updates?